inoxlang/inox/docs/scripting-basics.md

 print "hello world !"
 ```

-An Inox program always starts with a manifest, the manifest lists:
+An Inox program always starts with a **manifest**, the manifest lists:
-- the [permisssions](./features/permissions.md) required by the program
+- the permisssions required by the program
-- the [parameters](#parameters) of the program
+- the parameters of the program

-You will learn about the manifest throughout this tutorial.
+You will learn more about the manifest throughout this tutorial.

 Run the script using the following command:
 ```